Robgea/GraysonAPI/readme.md

 Reserving rooms
 Releasing reservations on rooms.

-Delegating the various methods so that this is vaguely more readable.

-Proper error handling.
+Eventually proper error handling.

 ## Bugs?

 API doesn't check to see if Locations already exist with same data.
-Would be nice to remove?
+Will be adding a check to prevent this from happening.

 ## Questions